syseleven/shared-secrets/README.md

 Secrets can only be retrieved once.
 Further retrievals are rejected by matching the secret against the fingerprints of secrets that have been retrieved before.
 By disallowing repeating retrievals of a secret, it is at least possible to detect when the confidentiality of a secret has been compromised.

+To protect your secret from getting known by the server or an attacker, you can additionally protect the secret with a password before sharing it.
+The secret will be encrypted and decrypted locally without an interaction with the server.
+You can provide the chosen password to the recipient through a second communication channel to prevent an attacker that is able to control one communication channel from compromising the confidentiallity of your secret.

 ## Usage

 ### Share a Secret

-Simply enter your secret on the default page of the Shared-Secrets service and press the "Share the Secret!" button.
+Simply enter your secret on the default page of the Shared-Secrets service.
+You can decide to password-protect the entered secret before sending it to the server by checking the "Password-protected:" box, entering your password and pressing the "Protect!" button.
+After that, press the "Share the Secret!" button.
 The secret will be GPG-encrypted and converted into a secret sharing link.

 ### Read a Secret

 To retrieve the secret, simply open the secret sharing link and press the "Read the Secret!" button.
+Should your secret be password-protected, check the "Password-protected:" box, enter your password and read your actual secret by pressing the "Unprotect!" button.

 ## Installation